Overview of Microsoft Graph

 Check out some of these common scenarios for working with the Microsoft Graph API.
 The links take you to the Graph Explorer.

-Microsoft Graph data connect provides a set of tools to access data on Microsoft Graph at scale, while allowing administrators granular consent and full control over their Microsoft Graph data.
-Data connect streamlines the delivery of this data to Microsoft Azure.
+Use Microsoft Graph Data Connect to access data on Microsoft Graph at scale, while allowing administrators granular consent and full control over their Microsoft Graph data.
+Data Connect streamlines the delivery of this data to Microsoft Azure.

 Using Azure tools, you can then build intelligent apps that: